plutomi/plutomi/TROUBLESHOOTING.md

 I believe I fixed this by a combination of `cargo clean` + `cargo build` and ensuring `rust-analyzer` was working correctly and discovering directories correctly.

+### error returned from database: 4031 (HY000): The client was disconnected by the server because of inactivity.
+See wait_timeout and interactive_timeout for configuring this behavior

+Make sure that Docker is running ;)

 ### "You have not agreed to the Xcode license agreements.
 Please run 'sudo xcodebuild -license' from within a Terminal window to review and agree to the Xcode and Apple SDKs license"

 ```